fschutte/ING-API-Showcase/vertx-ingshowcase/readme.md

 Simple demonstration of consuming the ING Showcase API, see https://developer.ing.com/api-marketplace/marketplace.

-## Building
+## Building and running

-To run your application:
+To run your application from command line:
 ```
 mvn clean compile exec:java
 ```

-You can also create a jar file with dependencies created:
+You can also create a jar file with dependencies:
 ```
 mvn package
-java -jar java -jar target/vertx-ingshowcase-1.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/vertx-ingshowcase-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
 ## Help